Our Family History Centre is at Broadway House, Peter St, Yeovil BA20 1PN. Phone: 01935 429609.

 We have a file for every parish in Somerset and Dorset, and these contain transcriptions of many baptisms, marriages and burials in the parish church.
 Files may also contain similar details for other denominations, and the majority of the files also hold memorial inscriptions (MIs) and similar material.
 In some files you will find ‘parish packs’ which will give you additional background information.

-There are six computers and you can access both of the above sites, plus many more available on the Internet.
-If you have not tried searching on-line before, then one of our volunteers will help you find your way.
+There are six computers and you can access all of the above sites, plus many more available online.
+If you need guidance, one of our volunteers will help you find your way.

 A wide range of lists and indexes: some may be searched by yourself, others by a volunteer for a small fee.
 We can also search the Society’s large collection of donated pedigrees and family trees.

 If you are unable to visit the Centre in person you may like to contact the Research Team who will undertake research for you.
-The Service is reasonably priced, and provided by volunteer members who will research on your behalf using the records held by the Society in the Research Centre.
+This service is reasonably priced, and provided by volunteer members who will research on your behalf using the records held by the Society in the Research Centre.

 Volunteer’s research: a minimum fee of £5 (Members) or £10 an hour (Non-Members) is charged for research work undertaken by volunteers.
 This is intended to cover administrative costs and up to an hour’s research.
 Any further research is charged at £5 an hour (SDFHS Members) or £10 an hour (non Members).
 For details of how to make payments to the Society click here.